 Grading an Assignment Submitted by a Group

 When students submit a group assignment, they will indicate their group members on the “I worked in a group with” line.
 The Group members will also select location for the work using “The work for this assignment is in” line.
 To navigate to another student, click on the name of the student in the “I worked in a group with” field.

 Note: These fields are self-selected by each student in the group.

-To assign a grade to one student, navigate to one student in the group, put in a percent value (note: you cannot enter decimals) in the Grade field and click on the button.
+To assign a grade to one student, navigate to one student in the group, input a percent value in the Grade field, then click

-If you have already assigned a grade to other students in the group, you will receive the following message:
+If you have already assigned a grade to other students in the group, you will see the following message:

-If you want all group members to have the same grade click on the Overwrite button, if not, click Cancel.
+If you like to assign group members the same grade, click Overwrite.
+If not, click Cancel.

-When you select the Assign Grade to Group button or Overwrite button, you will see that grade was successfully assigned to the group
+When you click Assign Grade to Group or Overwrite, you will see that grade was successfully assigned to the group:

-Note: The grades will be recorded in the LabArchives‘ gradebook and in Moodle’s‘ gradebook.
+These grades will be recorded in LabArchives’s and Moodle’s gradebook.

-If you are grading in LabArchives, you can access student grades in Moodle and in the Course Manager.
-In the Course Manager, it is located under the Grades tab.
-You can export grades to CSV or PDF file.
+You can access student grades in Moodle and in Course Manager.
+In Course Manager, it can be found under the Grades tab.
+You can export grades to CSV or PDF files.